flexibuild/php-safe/README.md

 * Extension has default config for yii simple base application.
 For yii-advanced application you must configure directories so console will may "see" it.
+* For better debugging we suggest you to use \flexibuild\phpsafe\web\ErrorHandler in your web application, or to add 'use \flexibuild\phpsafe\web\ErrorHandlerTrait;' in own error handler.